xuxiaohan/RPCA/README.md

 I develope this project to record my study trace.
 Anyone can use my code for any legitimate use without let me know.

-if you feel my code is helpful for your work, your star is the greatest encouragement for me.
+if my code is helpful for your work, your star is the greatest encouragement for me.
 -------